theheuman/scrim-bot/README.md

 ### Deploy to prod

 After merge to main heroku will automatically start a new build.
+This build consists of
+* `heroku-prebuild` script in package.json, heroku has secrets as env variables so they are auto populated by the script
-This build consists of the `heroku-prebuild` script in package.json, it then runs `npm install` and `npm run build` on its own, before running the worker specified in the `Procfile` and finally runs the release task in the same Procfile to deploy the commands
+* Then runs `npm install` and `npm run build` automatically,
+* Then runs the worker specified in the `Procfile`
+* Finally it runs the release task in the same Procfile to deploy the commands.

 ## Install on discord server: